 Advantages of V-logging

 Amongst a digital world of writers, a v-logger would be unique and create a sense of ease and timelessness.
 People like to get as much information in as little time as possible.
+We are a generation of slobs, after all.

 - Build connections